johngallagher/clean_up_the_mess/README.md

 ## Change 3: Change to using AWS for firewall blocking and fraud detection

+Now let's attempt a bigger change.

+Let's say Castle is getting too expensive.

+There's another driver though - the organisation has grown a lot.

+They've decided to move onto AWS for the majority of their IT infrastructure.

+Castle is still one of the apps that we need to provide our staff with a special login for.

+AWS has a fraud detection API.

+We'd like to use it instead of Castle.

+The normal way of approaching this - change the code in every method in `Protectable` until it works with AWS.

+We could actually do this.

+We've encapsulated the "what" behind methods.

+And the controllers don't need to know how it works.

+The weaknesses of "change the code to make it work":

+1. Tests will break and remain broken for a while
+2. The "blast radius" of changes will be wide, leading to large PRs
+3. The risk we'll miss something is increased, because we're changing a lot all at once

+We can do better.

+Whenever it comes to a big change like this, go through the code line by line and label it with the concern.

+What's a concern?

+... examples here ...

+OK, so let's do this for `Protectable`.

+We want to see which areas are related to Castle.
+That'll give us an idea of which bits we need to swap out.

+If you do this process for the controllers, you'll see they're totally isolated from anything related to Castle.

+Note I've deleted some dead code.

 ### Act 2A - The Normal Way